quicwg/base-drafts/draft-ietf-quic-http.md

 frame MUST be sent as the first frame of each control stream (see
 {{control-streams}}) by each peer, and MUST NOT be sent subsequently.
-If an endpoint receives a second SETTINGS frame on the control stream, the endpoint MUST respond with a connection error of type HTTP_UNEXPECTED_FRAME.
+If an endpoint receives a second SETTINGS frame on the control stream, the endpoint MUST respond with a connection error of type HTTP_FRAME_ERROR.

 SETTINGS frames MUST NOT be sent on any stream other than the control stream.
-If an endpoint receives a SETTINGS frame on a different stream, the endpoint MUST respond with a connection error of type HTTP_WRONG_STREAM.
+If an endpoint receives a SETTINGS frame on a different stream, the endpoint MUST respond with a connection error of type HTTP_FRAME_ERROR.

 SETTINGS parameters are not negotiated; they describe characteristics of the sending peer, which can be used by the receiving peer.
 However, a negotiation